Session Save and Restore

 | The session ID | New one is generated on load |

 The cache validators are a known gap.
-If you lean heavily on If-None-Match to look browser-like, you'll re-fetch full responses on the first hit after a load.
-Fine for most use cases.
+If a workflow leans heavily on If-None-Match to look browser-like, it re-fetches full responses on the first hit after a load.
+Fine for most cases.

 Ticket expiry caveat

 TLS session tickets have a server-controlled lifetime.
-Most CDNs hand out tickets that expire in 24 hours or less.
-Save a session today, load it a week later, the tickets are stale.
-Stale tickets don't error, they just downgrade to a full handshake on the next request.
+Most CDNs hand out tickets that expire within 24 hours.
+Save a session today, load it a week later, and the tickets are stale.
+Stale tickets don't error; they just downgrade to a full handshake on the next request.
 Cookies have their own server-set expiry and the session honours that.

-So the further you load from the save, the less benefit you get from the ticket cache.
-After a couple of days on aggressive CDNs the tickets are mostly dead weight, but the cookie jar is still useful.
+The further apart save and load are, the less the ticket cache buys you.
+After a couple of days against aggressive CDNs, the tickets are mostly dead weight, while the cookie jar still pulls its weight.

 Versioning and safety

 Don't load session files from untrusted sources.
-The saved blob carries the preset config (proxy URL, ECH domain, fingerprint overrides) which gets applied verbatim.
-A malicious file could pivot your session in ways you didn't intend.
+The saved blob carries the preset config (proxy URL, ECH domain, fingerprint overrides), which gets applied verbatim on load.
+A malicious file can pivot a session in ways the caller didn't intend.
 Treat these like config files in your own repo, not user input.